Request Assessment

 Stage 1 — Introduction: Realizing Product-Market Fit

-Once you have developed a minimum viable product, you need to be ready to bring it to market.
-That means you need to be prepared to launch a product that you may not feel is completely ready.
+The introduction stage marks the beginning of a product's lifecycle.
+Once you have developed a minimum viable product that offers basic functionality, you need to be ready to bring it to market.
+As mentioned, this means you need to be prepared to launch a product that may need adjustments based on the feedback from your audience.

 Stage 2 — Growth: Achieving Economies of Scale

-Airbnb spent time with their customers during the introduction stage to understand what they liked and what they thought could be better.
-Using this information, they built a great experience into their product that their existing and future customers would love.
+Each lifecycle stage builds on the foundation provided by the last phase.
+The customer feedback previously provided is meant to be used to make improvements and innovations to products.
+After Airbnb spent time with their customers to understand what they liked and what they thought could be better, they used this information to continue building a great experience that their existing and future customers would love.

 Their devoted customer base of evangelists made it easy for Airbnb to increase public awareness and generate demand.
-This enabled Airbnb to penetrate the market and achieve rapid growth.
+This enabled them to penetrate the market and achieve rapid growth.

 Product Lifecycle